mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

     Inputs:

-    - domain_separator, a unique 32-bytes array uniquely indicating the protocol and the session being proven
+    - domain_separator, a unique 32-byte array uniquely indicating the protocol and the session being proven
     - statement, the instance being proven
     - witness, the witness for the given statement
-    - rng, a random number generator
+    - rng, a cryptographic random number generator

     Outputs: